-To install a hot tub on a raised deck, plan to use 3 or more people to lift the empty tub onto the deck after ensuring the deck has the right level of support for the weight of the hot tub.
-The higher a deck, the more reinforcement is needed.
+To install a hot tub on a raised deck, ensure the deck has the right level of support for the weight of the hot tub.
+The higher the deck, the more reinforcement is needed.
 But a ground-level deck may not need any added support.

 In this step-by-step guide, I will show you what you must do to strengthen your decking.

-But we’ll look at how to protect it against the elements, where to position it for best effect, and how to get the hot tub onto the deck, especially if you don’t have a lot of help or if it’s a really tall deck.
+But we’ll look at how to protect it against the elements, where to position it for the best results, and how to get the hot tub onto the deck, especially if you don’t have a lot of help or if it’s a really tall deck.

 Let’s get started.

 - Can a wooden deck support a hot tub?

 - Do I need to reinforce my deck for a hot tub?

 - How heavy is a 6-person hot tub?